-18. Strategy: We want to see that the tramway sector has in place guidance and standards that give the industry an approach to take to the management of change in their sector that allows them to manage this for themselves.
+19. Strategy: We want to see that the tramway sector has in place guidance and standards that give the industry an approach to take to the management of change in their sector that allows them to manage this for themselves.

-19. Specifics: Most GB tramways are relatively modern and experienced significant growth.
+20. Specifics: Most GB tramways are relatively modern and experienced significant growth.
 Several systems are now into substantial expansion projects and rolling stock replacement and the change management around these schemes needs careful planning and resourcing.
 The situation is often complicated by major projects being designed, funded and managed by the local authority bodies that own the tram systems, infrastructure and vehicles.

-- 20. Change comes not only from within systems but also outside it; tramways need to be aware of developments being undertaken in proximity to their systems.
-This relates both to potential issues during construction, and also to long term issues that new developments might have on how a tramway needs to be operated.
-Tramways need to ensure they work with local planning authorities and also having in place systems to liaise and manage contractors working near the line. - 21.
-Risk assessment the mainline railway is now covered by the Common Safety Method on Risk Evaluation and Assessment (CSM-RA).
+21. Change comes not only from within systems but also outside it; tramways need to be aware of developments being undertaken in proximity to their systems.
+This relates both to potential issues during construction, and to long term issues that new developments might have on how a tramway needs to be operated.
+Tramways need to ensure they work with local planning authorities and also having in place systems to liaise and manage contractors working near the line.

+22. Risk assessment - the mainline railway is now covered by the Common Safety Method on Risk Evaluation and Assessment (CSM-RA).
 Tramways continue to use Safety Verification to ensure risk is properly managed during significant change.
 Whilst CSM-RA is not compulsory for tramways, the principles that it sets out are not fundamentally different to expectations of how risk assessment is carried out and we will consult with the sector regarding voluntary use of the process.
-The formal CSM-RA process does however require the appointment of an independent safety assessor and this may not always be necessary or appropriate for a tramway project. - 22.
-The type of risks that the assessments may need to address may also be different to those for railways, and hence need different competence sets to those who undertake railway risk assessments. - 23.
-Activity: The use of inappropriate heavy-rail technology in the design of the new tramways may have led to unnecessary risk needing to be managed through operational controls instead of being designed out.
-We continue to check that proper risk management arrangements are used to identify appropriate standards and measures. - 24.
-We will be promoting the adoption of the CSM-RA approach to risk assessment where appropriate.
+The formal CSM-RA process does however require the appointment of an independent safety assessor and this may not always be necessary or appropriate for a tramway project.

+23. The type of risks that the assessments may need to address may also be different to those for railways, and hence need different competence sets to those who undertake railway risk assessments.

+24. Activity: The use of inappropriate heavy-rail technology in the design of the new tramways may have led to risk being managed through operational controls instead of being designed out.
+We continue to check that proper risk management arrangements are used to identify appropriate standards and measures.

+25. We will promote the adoption of the CSM-RA approach to risk assessment where appropriate.

-Chapter 4 Crossings
+Chapter 4: Crossings

-- 25. In Great Britain it is unusual to treat the crossings of tramways and roads as level crossings in the same manner that road and railway crossings are treated.
-Some examples do exist (for example, Seaton Tramway at Colyford, Nottingham Tramway at St Alban's Rd & Brickyard Drive; and Manchester Metrolink at Navigation Road are managed as level crossings rather than as road junctions).
-These are managed in accordance with mainline level crossings principles. - 26.
-The majority of junctions where roads and tramways cross are treated different from level crossings in that they are designed as road crossings with the usual highway traffic controls rather than the specialised wig-wag flashing lights, audible warnings and barriers seen on mainline railways.
+26. In Great Britain it is unusual to treat the crossings of tramways and roads as level crossings in the same manner that road and railway crossings are treated.
+Some examples do exist (for example, Seaton Tramway at Colyford, Nottingham Tramway at Brickyard Lane, Bulwell Forest and David Lane; and Manchester Metrolink at Navigation Road are managed as level crossings rather than as road junctions).
+These are managed in accordance with mainline level crossings principles.

+27. The majority of junctions where roads and tramways cross are treated differently to railway level crossings in that they are designed as road crossings with the usual highway traffic controls rather than the specialised wig-wag flashing lights, audible warnings and barriers seen on mainline railways.
 The crossings and traffic lights are the responsibility of highway authorities and the police are responsible for investigating incidents.
-ORR expects the tramway companies to work cooperatively with the Authorities to monitor safety performance of crossings and to jointly take action to improve conditions where issues are identified.
-The use of standard Road Safety Audit methods would be expected as a starting point for considering junction safety.
-[NB Road Safety Audit protocol is in the Design Manual for Roads and Bridges, Volume 5 Section 2 document GG119 http://www.standardsforhighways.co.uk/ha/standards/dmrb/vol5/section2/GG%20119 %20Road%20Safety%20Audit-web.pdf ]
+ORR expects the tramway companies to work cooperatively with the highway authorities to monitor safety performance of crossings and to jointly take action to improve conditions where issues are identified.
+The use of standard Road Safety Audit methods is expected as a starting point for considering junction safety.